img-pro/bandwidth-saver/readme.txt

 No. This plugin only handles images.
 It does not cache HTML, CSS, JavaScript, or other assets.

-= What if I exceed the Managed plan limits? =
+= Can this handle large sites? =

-The Managed plan includes 500 GB of storage and 5 TB of monthly bandwidth as soft limits.
-If your site grows beyond these limits, we recommend switching to the Self-Hosted option, which gives you full control over your own Cloudflare account with no restrictions.
+Yes.
+The Managed plan includes 500 GB of storage and 5 TB of monthly bandwidth, which comfortably supports large WooCommerce stores, photography sites, and content-heavy properties.
+If your site grows beyond these limits, we recommend switching to the Self-Hosted option for full control.

 == Screenshots ==

-1. **One-Click Setup** - Turn on Cloudflare image delivery in one click with the Managed option
+1. **One-Click Setup** - Enable Cloudflare image delivery in one click
-2. **Simple Status** - Clean and simple status indicators show your image delivery is working
+2. **Clear Status** - Clear status indicators for Managed or Self-Hosted mode
-3. **Self-Hosted Option** - Full control for technical users who want to run their own Cloudflare Worker
+3. **Works Everywhere** - Works with any theme or page builder, no configuration required

 == Privacy ==